-Programmer kit with only through-hole componentsDesigned by ptudor, Ships from United States of America
+Programmer kit with only through-hole componentsDesigned by ptudor in United States of America

 A kit with parts to make your own USBASP programmer Basically, this is a kit.
 Because sometimes it's fun to solder and after an hour of identifying parts and bending legs and scrubbing with alcohol...Read More…